 A high throughput module can be configured for experiments using either 90 or 180° sampling geometries while fibre optic coupling to a RAMANSCOPE III microscope allows for sample analysis at a microscopic scale.
 The microscope is equipped with a motorised stage for mapping and offers 8 µm spatial resolution.
 High throughput optics and Germanium diode detector offers ultra-low signal detection with minimal noise assuring excellent sensitivity.
 The real-time spectrum display permits software control of the analysis conditions, including optimization of laser power and the sample position.

-Our range of portable analytical instrumentation allows on-site analyses in situations where sample location, size or fragility might make it unfeasible to carry out laboratory-based investigations.
-Our technical staff are also available to conduct and supervise this type of field research, and experienced users may request extended and unsupervised use of this instrumentation.
+Our range of portable analytical instruments allows on-site analyses in situations where sample location, size or fragility might make it unfeasible to carry out laboratory-based investigations.
+Our technical staff are available to conduct and supervise this type of field research, and experienced users may request extended and unsupervised use of the instruments.

 The ALPHA is a compact, easy to use and portable FTIR spectrometer, with wireless communication, over 8 hours battery operation and a transport case allowing for use in the field, in Sydney Analytical laboratories or other locations/laboratories as needed.
 Re-alignment is not necessary after transporting the instrument.
 It is insensitive to vibrations allowing the spectrometer to be placed almost anywhere for use, including in fumehoods.

 There are two easily exchangeable sampling modules; the Platinum ATR single reflection diamond for solid and liquid samples and the External Reflection Module (ERM) for non-destructive, contactless analysis of larger samples such as coated metal, paper, textile fabrics, mural paintings or artwork.
 An integrated video camera in the ERM provides viewing of the sample area.